photography-mismasphotography-mismasphotography-mismasphotography-mismas

 My plan was to visit ex-Yugoslav countries, head down to Greece, make a stop in Istanbul and Cappadocia, continue the route to Mongolia, and ship the car to Australia.

-Everything till Mongolia went smoothly with a few ‘hiccups’ now and then, but afterwards the journey took its turn.
+Everything up to Mongolia went smoothly with a few ‘hiccups’ now and then, but afterwards, the journey took a different turn.

 All rights reserved by Mismas photography.

-Instead of surfing in Australia, I ended up learning long exposure photography in Vancouver, chasing the Aurora Borealis all around Canada, and discovering ancient ruins in Yucatán and Central America.
+Instead of surfing in Australia, I ended up learning long exposure photography in Vancouver, chasing the Aurora Borealis all across Canada, and discovering ancient ruins in Yucatán and Central America.

-Not to mention swimming with dolphins and mantas in Hawaii
+Not to mention swimming with dolphins and manta rays in Hawaii.

 How could this happen?